 Due to a demanding travel schedule, please check Garth’s Teaching Schedule for updates on public classes and upcoming workshops.

-He is a founding and current board member of the Iyengar Yoga Therapeutics group, a non-profit organization based in Los Angeles that is dedicated to helping people manage diseases and conditions through the therapeutic applications of yoga.
+He is a founding and current board and faculty member of the Iyengar Yoga Therapeutics group, a non-profit organization based in Los Angeles that is dedicated to helping people manage diseases and conditions through the therapeutic applications of yoga.

 Blessed with a diagnosis of multiple sclerosis in 1996, Garth successfully manages his course of MS and a hectic schedule with a daily practice of Iyengar Yoga as presented by Yoga master, Yogacharya B.K.S.
 Iyengar.

 “the pains which are yet to come can and are to be avoided.”

 Raised on the Canadian prairies, McLean relocated to NYC to study acting with the legendary Sandy Meisner at The Neighborhood Playhouse School of the Theatre.
 After working on stage and film in NY, he moved to Hollywood in the 90’s where he continues to garner roles in film and television.
 His interest in live theater remained strong and soon Garth began to produce local theatre and short films.
 His path led him to the study of the martial art Aikido under the guidance of Haruo Matsuoka Sensei, and action movie star Steven Seagal.
 By circumstance, he eventually went to work for Mr. Seagal.
 The celebrity lifestyle catapulted him around the globe.
 Not to be deterred by a diagnosis of MS in 1996, Garth has written and continues to perform his solo play "Looking for Lightning” about his journey.